 See the Shortcodes reference in the Related Articles below for more advanced options.

-Tip: If you add the shortcode to a Page Builder layout and it isn't rendered as shortcode, try using an HTML module.
+- If you add the shortcode to a Page Builder layout and it isn't rendered properly, try putting the shortcode into an HTML module.

 Embed Page Builder shortcode into a text widget